 Issues affecting the viability of the craft

-Dilution of skills: Handspinning is largely a hobby nowadays, with relatively few people earning their living from spinning.
+Handspinning is largely an amateur of semi-professional pursuit nowadays, with relatively few people earning their main living from spinning.

 Market issues: Good quality hand-spun yarn is a highly skilled product and professional hand spinners find it almost impossible to find markets which will pay a fair wage, so most also teach.